-Peter, James and John are genuinely high in this morning’s gospel story.
+Peter, James and John are genuinely high.
 First, they’re on a mountain – that’s exhilarating already, and secondly, they see Jesus transfigured before them in dazzling glory.
 This is a wonderful spiritual high, lest you get the wrong idea.
 For Peter, James and John, this is as good a high as it gets – seeing the Son of God in his true glory.
 They’re blown away.

 Peter, speaking for all of them; he wants to stay there, at least, a while longer.
 But it doesn’t happen.
 They have to come back down from the mountain.
 We might say they had to return to reality, but that’s not accurate.
 The vision of Jesus in brilliant light was reality too.
 It wasn’t imaginary.
 It wasn’t an illusion.
 It was a real moment in their lives.